 You know now that your unpaid principal balance after your December payment will be $99,900.45.
 To figure your remaining balance after your January 1 payment, you will compute it using the new unpaid balance:

-- Your January payment is the same as your December 1 payment because it is amortized.
+- Your January payment is the same as your December 1 payment, because it is amortized.
 It is $599.55.
 You will subtract the interest due for December of $499.50 from your payment.
 That leaves $100.05 to be paid to the principal on your loan.

 - Your balance as of December 1 is $99,900.45, from which you subtract the principal portion of your January 1 payment of 100.05.
-This equals $99,800.40 as your new unpaid principal balance.
+It equals $99,800.40 as your new unpaid principal balance.

-Computing Daily Interest
+Computing Daily Interest of Your Mortgage

-To compute daily interest for a loan payoff, take the principal balance times the interest rate and divide by 12 months, which will give you the monthly interest.
+To compute daily interest for a loan payoff, take the principal balance times the interest rate, and divide by 12 months, which will give you the monthly interest.
 Then divide the monthly interest by 30 days, which will equal the daily interest.

-Say, for example, that your uncle gives you $100,000 for a New Year's Eve present and you decide to pay off your mortgage on January 5.
+Suppose, for example, that your uncle gives you $100,000 for a New Year's Eve present, and you decide to pay off your mortgage on January 5.
 You know that you will owe $99,800.40 as of January 1, but you will also owe five days of interest.
 How much is that?

 - $99,800.40 x 6% = $5,988.02.
 Divide by 12 months = $499.
 Divide by 30 days = $16.63 x 5 days = $83.17 interest due for five days.